Are you living life through screens instead of your senses?

 All the way out of London — on foot — until you hit salt air and open water.

-You’ll meet early in central London, board a coach, and — in the final minutes — be blindfolded.
+You’ll meet early in central London, have your phones sealed away, board a coach, and — in the final minutes of the journey — be blindfolded.

 Your start point?